 - 1. Right click the Route 1 window title bar and choose Dock. - 2.
 Highlight Urbandale on the stop list, then either right click and choose Insert Stop Above, or press <F7>. - 3.
 In the City field type "@t, ia" and press <Enter> to get a pick list of all truck stops whose names begin with "T" in the state of lowa.
-Highlight "@Truck Haven (Sioux City), IA" and click OK.
-This truck stop is now the first stop on the list. - 4.
-Highlight Truck Haven on the stop list and double-click it to zoom to this truck stop on the map. - 5.
-Click Run to generate the new route.
+Highlight a match and click OK.
+This truck stop is now the first stop on the list.